How to Care for Elderly Couples

-There are, however, various care home alternatives such as home care are alternative ways of ensuring that your elderly parents receive the support they need while also being able to continue living together as a couple.
+There are, however, various care home alternatives such as home care which can ensure that you or your loved ones receive the support they need while also being able to continue living together as a couple.

 This type of care at home typically involves visits of 20 minutes or half an hour, and there is a limit to how much the carer can do in that time.
 If your mother or father has complex needs due to an illness or they need dementia care, traditional home care may not be enough to provide the support they require.
 There are also times, such as during the night, when the couple will be alone with no one available to help.